pioneers/mentor-matching/README.md

 1. The sum of a team's type 2 variables plus twice the sum of its type 1 variables must be at least 2.
 This ensures that if only one mentor is assigned to the team, the program must use the corresponding type 1 variable, and not the type 2 variable.
 2. The sum of a mentor's type 1 and 2 variables is exactly 1.
 This ensures that a mentor gets matched with exactly one team.
 3. The sum of a team's type 1 and 2 variables is between 1 and 2.
 This ensures that a team gets an appropriate number of mentors.
-4. For every pair of mentors that is required to be together, the sum of all their type 1 variables must be zero.
+4. For every pair of mentors who are required to be together, the sum of all their type 1 variables must be zero.
 This ensures that mentors who are supposed to be paired together don't end up alone.
-5. Assign an (arbitrary) unique multiplier to each team.
-For every pair of mentors that must be matched, the sum over the teams of the team's multiplier times the difference in the type 2 variables for those two mentors and that team must equal zero.
-This ensures that these two mentors will be paired.
-If they are paired, all the differences will be zero; if they are not paired, one of the differences will be +1 and one will be -1, so since the multipliers for each team are different, the overall summation will be non-zero.
-This assumes that neither mentor is assigned using type 1 variables, which the type 4 constraints guarantee.
+5. For every pair of mentors who are required to be together and for each team, the difference between the type 2 variables for those mentors and that team must be greater than or equal to zero.
+This ensures that these mentors will be together, as if the second mentor is assigned to a team the first mentor isn't, that difference will be negative.
+This assumes these mentors aren't assigned using type 1 variables, which the constraints of type 4 guarantee.

 Terms in the Objective Function:
 1. For each type 1 variable, we have (the value of that mentor-team matching minus the cost of the mentor being alone) times the variable.